Wolfurr/ERPI/collections/_projects/en/Airbus.md

 ## Global context

-The Airbus-Université de Lorraine Chair is a research and educational project, contracted for five years, from 2021 to 2025.
+<p style="text-align:justify;">The Airbus-Université de Lorraine Chair is a research and educational project, contracted for five years, from 2021 to 2025.

-**It aims to contribute to Airbus' ambitious program of digital transformation of its R&D, which began two years ago** (DDMS: Digital Design Manufacturing & Services).
+<b>It aims to contribute to Airbus' ambitious program of digital transformation of its R&D, which began two years ago (DDMS: Digital Design Manufacturing & Services).</b>

 Airbus is a recognized leader in the area of complex systems engineering (e.g. aircraft, helicopters, satellites, launchers, etc.).
-To meet new industrial and environmental challenges, Airbus must continue to make progress in this area, increasing the number of experts and experienced engineers in systems engineering by a factor of 10.
+To meet new industrial and environmental challenges, Airbus must continue to make progress in this area, increasing the number of experts and experienced engineers in systems engineering by a factor of 10.</p>

 ## Research goals

-**This chair aims at developing an executable Model-Based Systems Engineering** (MBSE) **methodology, applicable to the engineering of aircraft, production and support systems, and at preparing its diffusion**.
+<p style="text-align:justify;"><b>This chair aims at developing an executable Model-Based Systems Engineering (MBSE) methodology, applicable to the engineering of aircraft, production and support systems, and at preparing its diffusion</b>.

 The holder and co-holder of the chair are Eric Bonjour (ERPI laboratory) and Eric Levrat (CRAN laboratory, UMR CNRS), professors at the Université de Lorraine.

 They have gathered around them a team composed of two members of the ERPI laboratory (Frédérique Mayer and Alaa Hassan) and three members of the CRAN laboratory (Eric Levrat, David Gouyon, Pascale Marangé, Alexis Aubry).

 These professors and researchers share complementary expertise in MBSE, integrated logistics support, industry 4.0 and innovation adoption.
-They have earned the trust of Airbus through their national and international reputation in systems engineering, in research and training, over the past 15 years and through numerous past collaborations with engineers from this major company.
+They have earned the trust of Airbus through their national and international reputation in systems engineering, in research and training, over the past 15 years and through numerous past collaborations with engineers from this major company.</p>

 Three theses will be launched during this chair on the following themes